The Canterbury Tales by Geoffrey Chaucer (1934)

 Click images to see a larger view.

-Introduction – The LEC continues to spice up its pages with color – blue and red are used throughout the text, while the Heritage reprint sticks it out with their black.
+Introduction – The LEC continues to spice up its pages with color – blue and red are used throughout the text, while the Heritage reprint stays with black only.
 The LEC also has the added bonus of “feeling” the text with your hands (and by that, I mean that the ink rises above the page slightly, and you can notice the difference brushing the page with your hand), which is just incredible.

-Signature Page – Oh, how I wish you were mine.
-Alas, it is UC Merced’s, and is #1122 of 1500.
+Signature Page – This was a copy from my old university’s library, and is #1122 of 1500.
 Szyk has a very nice signature, I must say.

 The Wife of Bath